 A task is a trained behavior that minimizes the negative characteristics of a person's disability by doing something the disabled person cannot do for him or her self, but must be able to do in order to live.
 Even if you would benefit from a trained behavior, if you can more or less easily do it for yourself, then it wouldn't qualify as a task for your specific disability.
 A wheelchair might occasionally be a help to a person experiencing stiffness from arthritis, but if they are capable of walking on their own, then a wheelchair isn't really needed.
 Similarly, a dog trained to remind a handler to take medication, though helpful, would not truly be needed if the person was able to remind him or herself to take their medication in ordinary ways, such as using an alarm.

-The following is a list of possible tasks for a PSA:
+The following is a list of possible tasks for a psychiatric service dog:

 - Guide a disoriented handler.
 Example: A person wanders away from familiar surroundings during a dissociative episode.
 When she becomes aware again, she realizes she is lost and still disoriented from the episode.
 She cannot think clearly about how to retrace her steps.
 Her dog is trained to backtrack, following their own scent trail back to where they were when the episode started.
 Alternatively, the dog might be trained to guide the handler to specific trained locations by command, such as "home."